 Many of the major rideshare companies have insurance policies that cover their drivers, apart from whatever individual policies the drivers may hold.
 These amounts can vary from one company to another.
 An important initial question will be whether the driver was actually working for the rideshare at the time of the accident.
 In other words, was he or she transporting passengers or on the way to get them?

 If an accident occurs while the driver is not on duty for the rideshare company, then the injured passenger may need to rely on the driver’s private insurance policy.
 In many cases, rideshare companies will deny that a driver was actually working for them at the time of the accident, in an attempt to shift responsibility to the driver’s insurance.
 You need an experienced Chicago ridesharing accident attorney who can navigate these competing policies and determine which party is liable.

 Not all automobile accidents can completely be blamed on the rideshare driver – or even at all.
 Sometimes, third party drivers are partially or totally at fault.
 When other drivers or parties are responsible for an accident, collecting damages can prove that much more complicated.
 Your attorney will need to investigate the nature of the accident and determine who is liable, and in what proportion.
 Your claim or lawsuit could involve multiple drivers or defendants, so speak to a rideshare accident lawyer at your earliest convenience.

-What Should I Do After Being Involved In A Ridesharing Accident?
+What Should I Do After Being Involved In A Ridesharing Accident in Chicago?